jaguart/Skry/README.md

 NAME
 ====

-Skry - generate Raku code documentation
+Skry - create Raku docs from Grok and Podium.

 SYNOPSIS
 ========